swisscryptoday/swisscryptoday.github.io/_posts/2026-09-04-cryptoday.md

 Swiss Crypto Day 2026 will be held in the Computer Science Department at ETH Zürich, Building CAB, Room G 11 ([Universitätstrasse 6, 8006 Zürich](https://maps.app.goo.gl/KHKy6runWdUCm9JX8)).
 Take the main entrance of the CS building CAB from Universitätstrasse and go up one flight of stairs to find the registration desk and the lecture hall.

-Arriving by train, take the trams 6 or 10 from Zurich HB to the tram stop "ETH/Universitätsspital".
+Arriving by train, take tram 6 or 10 from Zurich HB to stop "ETH/Universitätsspital".
 Alternatively, you can enjoy a ride with the Polybahn ropeway.

 ### Program